Limits for eDiscovery search

-Various limits are applied to the Content Search feature in the Security & Compliance Center.
-This include searches run on the Content search page and searches that are associated with an eDiscovery case.
+Various limits are applied to eDiscovery search tools in the Microsoft Purview compliance portal.
+This includes searches run on the Content search page and searches that are associated with an eDiscovery case on the eDiscovery (Standard) page.
 These limits help to maintain the health and quality of services provided to organizations.
 There are also limits related to the indexing of email messages in Exchange Online for search.
-You can't modify the Content Search or email indexing limits, but you should be aware of them so that you can take these limits into consideration when planning, running, and troubleshooting Content Searches.
+You can't modify the limits for eDiscovery searches or email indexing, but you should be aware of them so that you can take these limits into consideration when planning, running, and troubleshooting eDiscovery searches.

 |Description of limit||Limit|

-Note: This limit takes effect after the query is expanded, which means the query will get expanded against each of the keywords.
+Note: This limit takes effect after the query is expanded and includes characters from the keyword query, any search permissions filters applied to the user, and the URLs of all site locations.
+This means the query will get expanded against each of the keywords.
 For example, if a search query has 15 keywords and additional parameters and conditions, the query gets expanded 15 times, each with the other parameters and conditions in the query.
-So even though the number of characters in search query may be below the limit, it's the expanded query that may contribute to exceeding this limit.
+So even though the number of characters in the search query may be below the limit, it's the expanded query that may contribute to exceeding this limit.

 |The minimum number of alpha characters for prefix wildcards; for example,